instead-hub/instead/doc/stead3-en.md

 ### Feature class

 The constructors of objects are widely used in STEAD2.
 IN STEAD3 obj/dlg/room are implemented as object classes.
-Class of objects isto create for those occasions when the behavior of the created object is not fits into standard objects obj/room/dlg and you want to change methods of the class.
+Class of objects is to create for those occasions when the behavior of the created object is not fits into standard objects obj/room/dlg and you want to change methods of the class.
 Changing a class method, for example, you can generally to change how the object looks in